hanfak/other-2/notes.md

     -   `= f.collection_check_boxes :category_id, Category.all, :id, :name, { prompt: "Choose a Category" }`
       - For check boxes when more than one category for a wiki
   f.
 Article contrl add permit for categories
-  g. layout, add list of category
+  g. layout, add list of category, view categories
+    1. view commit 'list categories on index'
+    2. Change controllers, to access query params and show post by categories